arend-lang/site/src/documentation/tutorial/PartI/synndef.md

 # Polymorphism

-Some definitions are polymorphic, that is they can be naturally parameterised by a type.
+Some definitions are polymorphic, that is they can be naturally parameterized by a type.
 Such definitions can be stated with the use of the type {%ard%}\Type{%endard%} of all types.
 For example, the polymorphic identity function can be stated as follows: